jacksonkernion/jacksonkernion.github.io/teaching.md

 # Teaching Tools & Materials

-I grade student papers anonymously using a simple online tool I built, [Paper Grader](http://papergrader.org/demo).
+I grade student papers anonymously using an online tool I built, [Paper Grader](http://papergrader.org/demo).

-I create interactive practice problems for my logic students at [deductivelogic.org](http://deductivelogic.org/psets/demo), a tool I originally built for Ned Hall's introductory logic course at Harvard.
+I create interactive practice problems for my logic students at [deductivelogic.org](http://deductivelogic.org/psets/demo), a tool I originally built in coordination with Ned Hall, for his introductory logic course at Harvard.

-I use handouts when I want to provide an easily-navigable 'map' of the issues under discussion.
+I use handouts when I want to guide students' attention, to provide an easily-navigable 'map' of the issues under discussion.
 Some sample handouts of mine:

 <!--